- Year of study: Year 3 and 4, four semesters.

 - Final assessment: Exam concert.

-- Prerequisites: Passing mark from 1st module of Bachelor of Music Performance.
+- Prerequisites: Passing mark from 1st module of Bachelor of Music in Music Education.

-The course is based on Principal instrument I (UTHO11).
+The course is based on Principal instrument I (MPHO10).

 On completion of the course, the student is expected to

-The repertoire is chosen with the intention of building the widest possible repertoire within the student's interests and proficiency levels.
-The majority of the course is learning a new repertoire and maintaining and developing previously learned repertoire.
-Norwegian music, Nordic music and contemporary music should be part of the repertoire.
-The exam repertoire may include repertoire learned in chamber music tuition.
+The repertoire is chosen with the intention of building a widest possible repertoire within students’ interests and proficiency levels.
+The exam repertoire must include repertoire learned in chamber music tuition.
 The course places heavy demands on students’ ability to judge and create independent musical renditions.